 MLS Supporting Study and Independent Studies

-“Supporting Study courses are expected to be clearly relevant to the student’s MLS program.
-Supporting Study courses should build skills and knowledge in liberal arts disciplines contributing to the development of the student’s Capstone Project.
-A professional or technical graduate course with little or no liberal arts content is not appropriate for Supporting Study; therefore as a rule, all of a student’s MLS coursework will be drawn from the curricula of the College of Arts and Sciences.
-Final authority over whether or not any Supporting Study credit applies to a student’s MLS program resides with the MLS Director” (p.
-29).
+"Supporting Study courses are expected to be clearly relevant to the studentís MLS program.†Supporting Study courses should build skills and knowledge in liberal arts disciplines contributing to the development of the studentís Capstone Project.
+A professional or technical graduate course with little or no liberal arts content is not appropriate for Supporting Study; therefore as a rule, all of a studentís MLS coursework will be drawn from the curricula of the College of Arts and Sciences.† Final authority over whether or not any Supporting Study credit applies to a studentís MLS program resides with the MLS Director" (p.
+31).

-“Up to 8 graduate credits earned at another accredited institution (or at Metropolitan State University before MLS admission) may be applied to the MLS program’s supporting study equirement, provided that those credits are not part of any other completed degree program, and that the credits are clearly relevant to the studentís MLS program, as determined by the MLS Director" (p.
+"up to 8 graduate credits earned at another accredited institution (before or after MLS admission) may be applied to the MLS program as Supporting Study, provided that those credits are not part of any other completed degree program, and that the credits are clearly relevant to the studentís MLS program, as determined by the MLS Director" (p.
 31).